getjavelin/documentation/docs/javelin-python/quickstart.md

         return
 ```

-Replace YOUR_API_KEY with your actual Javelin API key.

 ## 3. Making Requests
 With the client set up, you can make requests to the Javelin API:
 ```python